 All of our research groups work with robotic machines, which creates overlap in research challenges.
 In the Chang-Davidson lab, the robot in question is the large 6-axis robot arm and 2-axis positioner in our wire arc additive manufacturing machine.
 It has its own programming language and control system, which are necessary for coordinating the arm movement and the automated welding machine.
 In the CoDES textiles hub, Profs.
 Sonia Roberts, Yuxuan Mei, and Yu Nong Khew all work on the Shima Seiki automated knitting machine, which has a proprietary control language as well as an open-source scripting language that they're trying to make accessible to people across the campus.
 We plan to meet and discuss progress and challenges on these two machines, as our students learn through the summer.

-The Robotics Researchers group wil meet weekly during the summer program, tentatively scheduled for Wednesdays at 3:00pm.
+The Robotics Researchers group wil meet weekly during the summer program on Wednesdays at 2:00pm.

 Soft and Active Matter @ Wes